Eating More Veggies Improves Key Bone Health Biomarker, Recent Study Reveals

 Lifestyle strategies that support healthy bones (density and strength) throughout life are of paramount importance.
 As mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, explains, "A nutrient-dense diet has to be at the top of a bone-loving strategy list, and vegetables represent a significant contributor to nutrient density in a well-balanced diet."

-Ferira goes on to say that, "Given the (astounding) fact that 90% of U.S. adults fail to consume recommended amounts of fruits and vegetables on the daily, the opportunity to improve our veggie intake is ripe."
+Ferira goes on to say that, "Given the (astounding) fact that 90% of U.S. adults2 fail to consume recommended amounts of fruits and vegetables on the daily, the opportunity to improve our veggie intake is ripe."

-In previous research, dietary patterns and their nutritional components (including veggie intake) have been clearly linked to bone health.
+In previous research, dietary patterns and their nutritional components (including veggie intake) have been clearly linked to bone health3.
 This correlation prompted scientists to research whether increased consumption of vegetables, particularly the amount recommended by The Dietary Guidelines for Americans (DGA), could positively affect bone health.

 Details of the study.